The New Romantics

 (Wordsworth, ‘The Prelude’)

-I began to wonder if this swim, perhaps this moment, will become a spot of time for me – cold, tired, with the sun struggling to break through the clouds, while listening to Simon, somewhere behind me, whose voice echoed around the fells.
+I began to wonder if this swim, perhaps this exact moment, will become a spot of time for me – cold and tired, with the sun struggling to break through the clouds, anxious, disoriented and yet alive.

 Who’s that?
 Kate.
 I could see her standing on the shoreline.
 Is that the end?
 She waved.
 I got my head down and swam the last 100 metres.
-‘I’m so glad to see you,’ she called out as I staggered and stumbled across the rocks.
+‘I’m so glad to see you,’ she called out as I staggered over the rocks.

-I wanted to celebrate but, as it turned out, we’d both swum to the wrong place, surrounded by thick brambles and a vertical slope back up towards the road.
+Have we made it?
+Is this the end?
+I wanted to celebrate but it soon became clear that we’d swum to the wrong place, surrounded by thick brambles and a vertical slope back up towards the road.
 ‘Where’s the car?’
 Kate asked.
 I pointed in the opposite direction.
 ‘Over there.’
 I struggled to speak.
 Kate was trembling with cold.
 But we splashed back into the lake and swam in short bursts of crawl towards a longer stretch of beach where a farm track led to the car park.

 After these exhausted strokes, we clambered out all over again.
 But where was everyone else?
 We looked back down the lake, into the clouds.
 I could hear Simon’s voice not long ago.
 What had happened?
 Was this definitely the end?